 - may improve after a few years and treatment may not be needed

-- may improve after a few years, although can cause permanent growth problems, such as shortened limbs
+- may improve after a few years, although it can cause permanent problems, such as shortened limbs or vision problems

 In systemic sclerosis, internal organs can be affected as well as the skin.
 This type mostly affects women and usually develops between 30 and 50 years of age.
 Children are rarely affected.